rsdoiel/antenna/columns.md

 <p><a href="https://deflock.me/">DeFlock</a> is a crowd-sourced project to <a href="https://www.404media.co/email/86114692-d4b0-4794-b1e8-ec0adedcfcfa/">map license plate scanners</a>.</p>
 <p>It only records the fixed scanners, of course.
 The mobile scanners on cars are not mapped.</p>
-<p>The post <a href="https://www.schneier.com/blog/archives/2024/11/mapping-license-plate-scanners-in-the-us.html">Mapping License Plate Scanners in the US</a> appeared first on <a href="https://www.schneier.com">Schneier on Security</a>.</p>

 <br>